hunter-college-ossd-spr-2020/project-evaluation/facebook_folly_evaluation.md

 Do you think  this is a project to which it would be possible to contribute in the course of a semester?

-Although the project is primarily written in C++, the sheer amount of dependencies required may prove problematic in regards to storage occupancy and file management.
+Edmund Adewu: Although the project is primarily written in C++, the sheer amount of dependencies required may prove problematic in regards to storage occupancy and file management.
 In addition, the function descriptions lean towards the technical side.
 I will have to decline working on this project.